 Why Not Use Amazon’s pricing Tools?

-Not optimizing your price strategy is going to have you missing out on profits, and a huge loss may even drive you out of business.
+Not optimizing your Amazon pricing strategies is going to have you missing out on profits, and a huge loss may even drive you out of business.
 The Amazon marketplace is extremely challenging in terms of competitiveness amongst competitors, so how about letting Eva Guru get to work?
-Eva Guru is the fastest Amazon FBA reprising software tool for private labels.
+Eva Guru is the fastest Amazon FBA repricing software tool for private labels.
 We offer private label dynamic pricing, repricer for resellers, replenishments, Amazon FBA reimbursements, sales and profit analytics, and other managed services.
 Start your 15-day free trial today simply by logging in.

 We’ve managed to serve clients across 19 leading Amazon marketplaces and have been able to flourish day after day.
 We’ve helped various businesses experience a 68-percent increase in sales, a 51-percent increase in profits generated, and a reduction of 40 percent in operational costs because this Amazon automated pricing tool can manage the whole of the Amazon dashboard singlehandedly.